-Deciding to return to Tanzania this past year was based on my desire to pursue public health education; however, I was also excited to indulge in another passion of mine – hiking.
+Deciding to return to Tanzania in 2016, stemmed from my desire to pursue public health education; however, I was also excited to indulge in another passion – hiking.

-I would never forgive myself if I spent nine months in Tanzania without attempting to reach the roof of Africa aka Kilimanjaro’s summit.
+I would never forgive myself if I spent nine months in Tanzania without attempting to reach the roof of Africa: Kilimanjaro’s summit.

 Months of Prep